 The built-in implementation opens a transaction for tracking configuration changes.
 Finally, the execution environment calls the predefined rt-VIL rule

-Boolean validate (Tactic strategy, Configuration config)
+Boolean validate (Tactic tactic, Configuration config)

 at the end of a (so far) successful tactic in order to validate the results of the executed operations.
 By default, this predefined rt-VIL rule performs runtime reasoning (on the changed variables).
 This method can be overridden to realize other forms of validation, e.g., for traditional architecture-based adaptation.
 If the validation or a strategy fails, the execution environment calls